CSC207-2022F-UofT/course-project-academi-buddy-stutter/README.md

 ![image](images/Class_Dependency_Diagram.png)

-- Softawre architecture is structured in a way that code encapsulates the user logic but keeps it separate from the delivery mechanism.
+- Software architecture is structured in a way that code encapsulates the user logic but keeps it separate from the delivery mechanism.

 ## SOLID Principle